 All Institute employees are required to properly manage records created in the course of conducting Institute business.
-Employees must consult the approved retention schedules, complete the required destruction form, and obtain proper authorizations before disposing of records.
+Employees must consult the approved Records Retention Schedules, complete the required destruction form, and obtain proper authorizations before disposing of records.

 - Email and electronic records use the same retention schedules and disposal form as paper records.
 It is the content of a record that determines its retention period; the format/medium is irrelevant.
-More information in our FAQ.
+For more information see our FAQ.

 - Non-current/inactive records of permanent historical, legal, administrative, or other long-term value should be transferred to the VMI Archives for preservation when they no longer serve a purpose in your office.
 Contact the Archives before transferring.

 - Follow these instructions for completing the required Certificate of Records Destruction (RM-3 form).